craigmulligan/clementine/README.md

 # TODO:

 - Use redis for queues [server]
+- Add TRACE_THRESHOLD per graph - this will delete old records when threshold is exceeded.
 - Forward to apollo-engine [server]
 - Add deployment instructions helm chart? [server]